kluchey/OMG/pages/consistent.md

-- #definition In math, consistent means one.
-Agreement means that there is one solution for both equations.
+- #definition Consistent means we can get the same solution in two or more ways.
 -